valeriansaliou/vigil/README.md

 ## Hosted alternative to Vigil

 Vigil needs to be hosted on your own systems, and maintained on your end.
 If you do not feel like managing yet another service, [you may use Crisp Status instead](https://crisp.chat/en/status/).
 Crisp status is a direct port of Vigil to the Crisp customer support platform.

 Crisp Status hosts your status page on Crisp systems, and is able to do what Vigil does (and even more!).
+Crisp Status is integrated to other Crisp products (eg. Crisp Chatbox & Crisp Helpdesk).
+It warns your users over chatbox and helpdesk if your status page reports as `dead` for an extended period of time.

 As an example of a status page running Crisp Status, check out [Enrich Status Page](https://status.enrichdata.com/en/).